spinnaker/governance/.github/ISSUE_TEMPLATE/new-cloud-provider.md

 about: Propose the addition of a new Cloud Provider
 title: 'PROPOSAL: New Cloud Provider for <cloud provider name>'
 labels: committee/technical-oversight
-assignees: ajordens, plumpy, dbyron-sf, link108
+assignees: asmidutz link108 coleduclos dsanyika dbyron-sf rebalag guido9j mattgogerly praseedasathaye

 ---